NORDPFAD Ostetal

 Directions

-Travel by car to starting point 1 in Granstedt- If there are more than 25 cars in the parking lot in Granstedt (starting point 1), please drive to starting point 2 in Ober Ochtenhausen (Ostestraße).
+• If there are more than 25 cars in the parking lot in Granstedt (starting point 1), please drive to starting point 2 in Ober Ochtenhausen (Ostestraße).
 If there are fewer than 25 cars, please park on the side of the NORDPFADE information board so that local residents and farmers can drive through with their vehicles.

-- Violations of both regulations will be prosecuted as an administrative offense.
+• Violations of both regulations will be prosecuted as an administrative offense.

 Route description

 The official NORDPFAD starts around 700 m from the Granstedt parking lot.
-On the way there, a junction first leads to the Neolithic Grab Mound Field Granstedt.
+On the way there, a junction first leads to the Neolithic burial mound site at Granstedt.
 Here you can look through a "shop window" into the interior of a burial mound.
-A kilometer further on is the somewhat "hidden" Granstedter See, which can also be included at the end of the hike via a short detour.We continue our hike and reach the starting point of the circular route.
-Follow the forest path through the forest in the direction of Grangügel Ober Ochtenhausen.
-At the forest crossroads, we turn off according to the signposts and continue walking.
+One kilometer further on is the somewhat "hidden" Granstedter See lake, which can also be included at the end of the hike via a short detour.

-The landscape gradually opens up and we discover the Grabügel Ober Ochtenhausen, which dates back to the Bronze Age and lies in the middle of a field, on the left.
-The rest area at the information board is ideal for a short break.
-Then turn left following the signposts (please pay close attention to the markings on the next section, as the path turns right again after around 500 meters) and walk through small woods and meadows to Friedhof Ober Ochtenhausen and from there to Selsinger Bach.
+The landscape gradually opens up and we discover the Ober Ochtenhausen burial mound on the left, which dates back to the Bronze Age and lies in the middle of a field.
+The rest area at the information board is a good place for a short break.
+We then turn left according to the signposts(please pay close attention to the markings on the next section, as the trail turns right again after around 500 meters) and walk through small woods and meadows to the Ober Ochtenhausen cemetery and from there to the Selsinger stream.

-After a small wood and a few weekend cottages, we hike to the Ostebrücke Ober Ochtenhausen, a popular starting and resting point for canoeists.
+After a small wood and a few weekend cottages, we walk to the Ostebrücke Ober Ochtenhausen, a popular starting and resting point for canoeists.
 If you like, you can cool your feet in the Oste here and take a break at a table and bench combination.

 We leave the rest area behind us and continue our hike.
 A short time later, we cross a small wooden footbridge.
-The NORDPFAD now runs through a densely overgrown bog birch-pine forest interspersed with ditches, which belongs to the Huvenhoopsmoor nature reserve.
+The NORDPFAD now runs through a densely overgrown bog birch-pine forest interspersed with ditches, which is part of the Huvenhoopsmoor nature reserve .
 Continue straight ahead for 200 meters on a path next to a gently babbling moorland stream.
 At a gnarled oak tree, where there is also a row of cairns, we turn left.
 At the end of the raised bog, the path becomes thinner and thinner.
-A short turn-off leads tothe Ostebrücke rest area.The wooden bridge was rebuilt in 2024 and offers a beautiful view of the Oste.
+A short turn-off leadsto the Ostebrücke rest area.
+The wooden bridge was rebuilt in 2024 and offers a beautiful view of the Oste.

 Short variant

-Link with other NORDPFADEN
+Networking with other NORDPFADEN trails

-Disturbance reports
+Fault reports

 Route markings